boldbi/bi_and_reports_azure-arm-template/README.md

-# Bold BI and Reports Aziure App Service Deployment
+# Bold BI and Reports Azure App Service Deployment

 This repository contains the Azure App Service package for Bold BI and Bold Reports, which you can use to spin up a combined Bold BI and Bold Reports instance in Azure App Service using ARM templates.